ikasanEIP/ikasan/ikasaneip/dashboard/Readme.md

 Download ikasan-dashboard from official mvn repo [ikasan-dashboard-boot/2.1.3](https://repo1.maven.org/maven2/org/ikasan/ikasan-dashboard-boot/2.1.3/ikasan-dashboard-boot-2.1.3.jar)

-Start Ikasan-dashboard with h2 in memory database.
+Start Ikasan-dashboard with h2 in-memory database.
-- Out of the box ikasan-dashboard is shipped with build in H2 driver which allows you to exlore the product.
+- Out of the box ikasan-dashboard is shipped with built in H2 driver which allows you to exlore the product.
 - Run
 ```
 $JAVA_HOME/bin/java -jar ikasan-dashboard-boot-2.1.3.jar
 ```
 The first time you run the dashboard you will see a number of errors relating to the database, this is normal as we havent created the required tables yet.

-Start ikasan-dashboard with different DB driver
+Start ikasan-dashboard with different DB driver configuration
 - download desired driver
   - sybase [jconn4-7.0.jar](http://mvn.sonner.com.br/~maven/com/sybase/jdbc4/jdbc/jconn4/7.0/jconn4-7.0.jar)
   - sql [mssql-jdbc-6.2.1.jre8.jar](http://central.maven.org/maven2/com/microsoft/sqlserver/mssql-jdbc/6.2.1.jre8/mssql-jdbc-6.2.1.jre8.jar)